Welcome

 Learning Outcomes

-After studying this article, you will be able to explain when Capital Gains Tax (CGT) arises in property transactions, identify what constitutes a chargeable gain, apply the main CGT reliefs (including principal private residence relief and letting relief), and calculate CGT liabilities in straightforward and mixed-use scenarios.
-You will also understand the reporting obligations and common pitfalls relevant to SQE1.
+This article outlines the Capital Gains Tax (CGT) implications of property transactions—when gains arise, what constitutes a chargeable gain, key reliefs (including principal private residence relief and letting relief), calculations for straightforward and mixed‑use scenarios, and reporting obligations relevant to SQE1, including:

 SQE1 Syllabus

-For SQE1, you are required to understand the Capital Gains Tax implications of property transactions, including when CGT is triggered, how gains are calculated, and the operation of key reliefs.
-In your revision, focus on:
+For SQE1, you are required to understand the Capital Gains Tax implications of property transactions, including when CGT is triggered, how gains are calculated, and the operation of key reliefs, with a focus on the following syllabus points:

 • the definition of a chargeable gain and the calculation of CGT on property disposals